The Müller-Lyer arrow

 either appear longer or shorter, a longer or shorter shafts will not be

-misaligned with each other because the wings
+misaligned with each other because the wi

 only affect the shafts vertically in the figure on the left.
 As a